Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-publish.md

 ## Step 4: Setting Up Authentication to Your NuGet Feed.

 To push packages to a feed you will need to configure authentication using a "NuGet API Key".
-To authenticate you can either create an API Key in ProGet or use `«username:password»` as one.
-To learn how to do either, see [Authenticating to a NuGet Feed](/docs/proget/feeds/nuget#authenticating-to-nuget-feeds).
+While you can authenticate with a "psedo key" (`«username»:«password»`), we strongly recommend using an [API Key](/docs/proget/reference-api/proget-apikeys) for this, with `api` as the username, and then API Key as the password.
+To learn more about creating one, read [Authenticating to NuGet Feeds](/docs/proget/feeds/nuget#authenticating-to-nuget-feeds).

 ## Step 5: Pushing Your Package to Your NuGet Feed